 - Drying: dry the nail gently but thoroughly

-Does Hydrogen Peroxide Kill Nail Fungus?
+Can Peroxide Kill Toenail Fungus?
 The answer is a big yes.
 Hydrogen peroxide is rich in antiseptic and antifungal properties contributing to its use as an antifungal and bleaching agent.
 Though scientific evidence is not totally convincing, testimonies abound on the effectiveness of using hydrogen peroxide for nail fungus treatment.
-The fungus is destroyed and a new healthy nail will replace the infected after consistent and proper use of hydrogen peroxide.
+The fungus is killed or destroyed and a new healthy nail will replace the infected after consistent and proper use of hydrogen peroxide.

 How To Use Hydrogen Peroxide For Nail Fungus

-Hydrogen peroxide can be used separately or in combination with other active antifungal agents such as vinegar.
+Hydrogen peroxide can be used separately to kill toenail fungus or in combination with other active antifungal agents such as vinegar.